in Seattle, WA • 2026 Buying Guide

 Key considerations for buying a townhouse in Seattle include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Seattle currently spend an average of 42 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Seattle currently spend an average of 11 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.